Kapranov/taxgig_2020/apps/chat/README.md

 ## Todo

+- As a client I want to be associated to a user so that other client can see who send messages
 - rename `subscribers` to `clients` in `ChatRoom`
 - bug: avoid that a client can join twice to a room
 - Improve the way we make assertions on received messages (e.g.